Monarchies in the Americas: Brazil

 Brazil was created as a kingdom on 16 December 1815, when Prince João, Prince of Brazil, who was then acting as regent for his ailing mother, Queen Maria, elevated the colony to a constituent country of the United Kingdom of Portugal, Brazil and the Algarves.
 While the royal court was still based in Rio de Janeiro, João ascended as king of the united kingdom the following year, and returned to Portugal in 1821, leaving his son, Prince Pedro, Prince Royal, as his regent in the Kingdom of Brazil.
 In September of that same year, the Portuguese parliament threatened to diminish Brazil back to the status of a colony, dismantle all the royal agencies in Rio de Janeiro, and demanded Pedro return to Lisbon.
 The Prince, however, feared these moves would trigger separatist movements and refused to comply; instead, at the urging of his father, he declared Brazil an independent Nation on 7 September 1822, leading to the formation of the Empire of Brazil, a constitutional monarchy.

 Prince Pedro became the first Emperor of Brazil on 12 October 1822, with the title of Pedro I (on that date, he was formally offered the Throne of the newly created Empire, accepted it, and was acclaimed as monarch), and his coronation took place on 1 December 1822.
 After Pedro abdicated the throne on 7 April 1831, the Brazilian empire saw only one additional monarch: Pedro II, who reigned for 58 years before a coup d'état overthrew the monarchy on 15 November 1889.
 There are two pretenders to the defunct Brazilian throne: Bertrand of Orléans-Braganza, head of the Vassouras branch of the Brazilian Imperial Family, and, according to legitimist claims, de jure Emperor of Brazil; and Prince Pedro Carlos of Orléans-Braganza, head of the Petrópolis line of the Brazilian Imperial Family, and heir to the Brazilian throne according to royalists.

-The Brazilian constitution of 1988 called for a general vote on the restoration of the monarchy, which was held in 1993.
-The royalists went to the polls divided, with the press indicating there were actually two princes aspiring to the Brazilian throne (Dom Luiz de Orleans e Bragança and Dom João Henrique); this created some confusion among the voters.
+Chorotega

+The Chorotegas spoke the extinct Mangue language and are distributed between Honduras, Nicaragua, Costa Rica, and formerly El Salvador.
+Between 500 and 700 AD, the Chorotega migrated from central and southern Mexico to parts of Honduras and Costa Rica, but primarily to Nicaragua because of the fertile land surrounding Lakes Nicaragua and Managua that was suitable for agriculture.
+In the 16th century they established two notable indigenous kingdoms, namely Chorotega (or Old Chorotega) and Orotina.
+The Chorotegas often fought wars against the Huetars, which led to their eventual enslavement and gradual disappearance as a people.
+Today the Chorotega community appears to have died out or lost its identity over the centuries following Spanish subjugation, with only one hacienda eventually coming to bear its name.